by Gerri Marroquin

-“I’m a very multi-faceted person so I just want to be sure that I can do everything,” Chase said.
+“I’m a very multi-faceted person so I just want to be sure that I can do everything,” Johnson said.
 “That’s the type of person I am.”

 Michael Lewis: WUTV

 Michael Lewis has been a part of WUTV since the spring of 2014.
-While taking Sonya Barnes’ Introduction to TV Production class, she approached Michael about volunteering with the station as an anchor.
+While taking Sonya Barnes’ Introduction to TV Production class, she approached Lewis about volunteering with the station as an anchor.

-Along with recommending Michael to be involved with WUTV, Sonya also recommended him for an internship position with WAKA news station.
-After Media Day 2016 in the spring, Michael accepted the internship offer.
+Along with recommending Lewis to be involved with WUTV, Barnes also recommended him for an internship position with WAKA news station.
+After Media Day 2016 in the spring, Lewis accepted the internship offer.

 “I’m able to build on my skills and bring experience back to West Georgia of how actual news is done because while we do news at WUTV, it’s not an official hard news network, and I can’t wait to experience that every single day,” he said.